 Among the most prominent dives, there are the most famous of Lanzarote: La Catedral (underwater cave of impressive dimensions), Blue Hole (volcanic tunnel to cross with great contrasts of light) and Los Pecios (several sunken ships to explore)

 In Puerto del Carmen we find several wrecks.
 The Quíquere ones are probably the best known.
 These are three sunken fishing boats made of wood.
 The disposition in which they sank makes the diving site a unique place.
-One of the wrecks hangs over the rock wall.
-Large schools of fish and the largest schools of barracuda in the area are usually located here.+info
+Large schools of fish and the largest schools of barracuda in the area are usually located here.

 El ojo (The eye)